-The number one reason for climate control failure in an indoor grow facility is inadequately planned dehumidification.
-To ensure your humidity control system is selected with enough capacity, we need to take a deeper dive into your desired setpoints for each stage of growth.
+The number one reason for climate control failures in an indoor grow facility is inadequately planned dehumidification.
+To ensure your humidity control system is selected with enough capacity, we need to take a deeper dive into your desired milestones for each stage of growth.

 The key to getting this right is to understand the fundamentals of the relationship between temperature and humidity.
 As temperature increases, humidity decreases, and vice versa.

 A critical climate control measurement and possibly the most important metric in a grow room is VPD, Vapor Pressure Deficit.
 VPD is the difference between how much moisture is in the air vs. how much moisture the air can hold.

 Having equipment specialized for efficient temperature control, combined with an independent dehumidification system optimized for growing conditions, is the most efficient way to achieve an optimal VPD for maximum yields.